sayannath/Iris-Flower-Classification/README.md

 ### 👉 If you like this repo then please give it a ⭐️

 ## NOTE:
-This project is subject to change by the developer and is still in development
+This project is subject to change by the developer and is still in development.

 ## Screenshots
 <img src="Screenshots/1.png" />